lushen124/Universal-FE-Randomizer/README.md

 **Improve Enemy Weapons** - This option selects some enemies and upgrades their weapons to the next level.
 For example, if an enemy was using an Iron Sword (an E rank weapon), he/she might now be using a Steel Sword (a D rank weapon) or a Longsword (a D rank weapon effective against cavalry), or if he's a myrmidon, a Wo Dao is a possibility (D rank weapon locked to myrmidons and has a high critical rate).
 The chance of this happening is set to 20%, though I may make this user configurable later.

-**Nudge Enemy Starting Location (WIP)** - The idea is to move enemies a few spaces from their normal locations.
-Might make it easier, might make it harder.
-Haven't been able to do this safely yet, since it requires map knowledge which I haven't deciphered yet.

 ### Miscellaneous Options
 Random stuff that may be funny.

-**Randomize Rewards (WIP)** - Rewards include chests and village items.
+**Randomize Rewards** - Rewards include chests and village items.
 The idea is to randomize these to make things more surprising.
 May include scripted rewards, but I haven't decided yet.

 **Randomize Recruitment Order (WIP)** - A weird option from the original randomizer which more or less replaces character data completely with another, simulating a randomized recruitment order.
 Not sure if I'll make any changes to this or not.